 - Trouble concentrating

-According to the USDA, the recommended daily phosphorus intake depends on age and gender and are as follows: (5)
+According to the USDA, the recommended daily phosphorus intake depends on age and gender:

 - Infants 0–6 months: 100 milligrams daily